-All allegations of sexual abuse, sexual harassment, neglect, and retaliation are reported to the ChildLine hotline.
+All allegations of sexual abuse, sexual harassment, neglect, and retaliation are reported to the ChildLine hotline for investigations.
 ChildLine will determine if the information meets the requirements to register a report for investigation.
-Franklin County Children and Youth would conduct the investigation.
 It should be noted; all staff members (including medical and mental health staff) are trained to treat third party reports the same as if they witnessed the incident themselves when receiving a report from a third party.